fgrazi/crypthru/README.md

 ## An example

-Here is a short story to illustrate how CT works.
-CT is a command line application that you shall execute on yor computer console.
-Despite looking a little nerdy, this will give you full transparency on what is going on and simplify integration of CT with other applications.
-If you prefer an interactive, interface you can easily wrap CT in a custom shell.
+Here is a short story to illustrate how Crypthru works.
+Crypthru is a command line application that you shall execute on yor computer console.
+Despite looking a little nerdy, this will give you full transparency on what is going on and simplify integration of Crypthru with other applications.
+If you prefer an interactive, interface you can easily wrap Crypthru in a custom shell.

 Tarzan and Jane have set up a successful business in the jungle: they supply bananas to